 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 Some document formats on wics.scot such as PDF, MS Word and Excel may not be fully accessible.
-Where possible we will make documents accessible and/or provide a suitable HTML alternative.
+Where proportionate we will make documents accessible and/or provide a suitable HTML alternative.

 Not within the scope of the regulations